patrickjamesmardis/longDistanceLamp/README.md

 ```

 ### ```getColor()``` | [main.js](web/main.js)
-This function is called in a ```getColor()``` function before getting the IoT cloud's color variable value.
+This function is called in a ```getColor()``` function. before getting the IoT cloud's color variable value.
 The process required for this is detailed in the [Cloud API's documentation](https://www.arduino.cc/reference/en/iot/api/#api-PropertiesV2-propertiesV2Show).
 This function will use a few global variables:

 ```js
     let threeStarted = false;